Everything We Know About Westworld Season 3 So Far

 Good news: HBO confirmed to Variety on May 1 that Westworld season 3 is indeed happening.

-Bad news: We know about as much about the season 3 premiere date as Bernard (Jeffrey Wright) knew what year it was.
+Bad news: So far we know about as much about the season 3 premiere date as Bernard (Jeffrey Wright) knew what year it was.
 Which is to say that there’s no official release date yet.
+But it is slated to return in 2020.

-In fact, it looks like the cast won’t even be together for awhile.
-“We’re not supposed to start shooting Season 3 until next June,” Ed Harris, who plays The Man in Black, told The Huffington Post.
-So don’t even think about fixing yourself a drone host milkshake or a cortical fluid syringe cocktail yet.
+From the looks of the trailer, the Man in Black (Ed Harris) returns too.

-Why wait so long?
+Why wait so long for the show to come back?
 The last time Nolan answered the “when” question, he basically said they’re not going to rush perfection.

 “It’s an ongoing conversation with our friends at HBO, and for us, with a show of this scope and scale, we’re not interested in doing the compromised version,” he told Entertainment Weekly.
 “We want the show to get bigger and bigger and more ambitious and this takes time.
 We want to take all the time we need to get it right.”